vendigo/ace-mybatis/README.md

 ### Batch insert/update/delete

-Declare insert method which accepts one parameter of type Collection (or subtypes). or explicitly say what parameter should be batched.
+Declare insert method which accepts one parameter of type Collection (or subtypes) or explicitly say what parameter should be batched.

 ```java